-The official Web site for wheelchair basketball including information on the Wheelchair Paralympic Team.
+This is the official website for wheelchair basketball, including information on the Paralympic Wheelchair Team.

 National Wheelchair Basketball Association (NWBA)

-The NWBA provides information on forming or joining a wheelchair basketball team.
-Includes how to register a team, find other teams and specifics on team requirements.
-The Web site also includes a team locator tool to assist in finding Junior, Division I, Division III, Intercollegiate and National Teams.
+The NWBA provides information on forming or joining a wheelchair basketball team; this includes how to register a team and specifics on team requirements.
+The website also features a team locator tool to help find Junior, Division I, Division III, Intercollegiate and National Teams.

 American Wheelchair Bowling Association